astrolang/astro/docs/compiler/compiler.md

 ## Name Checking
 Checking if a name has been declared before its use.

-Names can only be used if they declared in current or parent scope.
+Names can only be used if they are declared in current or parent scope.

 Types and functions can be used before their declaration point.

-## Cascading Notation Object Association
+## Cascading Notation Expansion
 Cascading notation, e.g. `:name`, are associated with their object early on in the semantic analysis phase.